sketh444/Interactive-Lab-Hub/Lab 2/README.md

 PI SAVES THE WORLD:
 https://youtu.be/Yjg8sS0PzSI

+For this lab I worked with Jay Chand(jpc342).

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.